Frequently Asked Questions

 Absentee ballots are for people who will be away from their election precinct at the time of the election.
 Mail-in ballots are for anyone, regardless of where one will be at the time of the election.
 In practice there are no real differences, as in neither Pennsylvania or Maryland is one required to give reasons for either mail-in or absentee ballots.

-In Pennsylvania, you must apply to vote by mail by 5PM on October 27.
-Your mail-in ballot must be delivered to your county election office by 8PM on November 3.
-In practice, this means you should mail it no later than October 28 to ensure it will be counted.
-You can also hand-deliver it to the county election office.
+In Pennsylvania, to receive a mail-in ballot for the November 7 election, you must apply to vote by mail by 5PM on October 31, 2023.
+Your mail-in ballot must be delivered to your county election office by 8PM on November 7.
+In practice, this means you should mail it no later than November 3 to ensure it will be counted.

 Identification requirements vary by state.